 To finance Farmland Investments, the Company is offering up to \$25,000,000 of Notes for sale to accredited investors only, through the Offering.
-This maximum issuance is \$5 million, \$10 million, and \$10 million for all 3-year, 5-year, and 7-year Notes, respectively.
-The Manager, in its sole discretion, may increase the total Offering amount to as much as \$20.000.000.
+The Manager, in its sole discretion, may increase the total Offering amount by as much as \$20,000,000.

 The minimum subscription (i.e. investment) by an investor is \$25,000 unless the Manager, in its sole discretion agrees to accept a lesser amount.
-Above the maximum subscription, Notes may be purchased for amounts in \$25,000.
-The maximum subscription by a single investor is \$2,500,000, unless the Manager, in its sole discretion agrees to accept a greater amount.
+Above the maximum subscription, Notes may be purchased for amounts in \$5,000.
+The maximum subscription by a single investor is \$3,000,000, unless the Manager, in its sole discretion agrees to accept a greater amount.
 A purchaser of a Note is referred to as a "Noteholder."